spiffe/helm-charts-hardened/charts/spire/README.md

 ## Upgrade notes

+### 0.15.X

+The spire-crds chart has been updated.
+Please ensure you have upgraded spire-crds before upgrading the spire chart.

+The chart now supports multiple parallel installs of spire-controller-manager.
+Each install will handle all custom resources with a matching `className` field.
+By default this is set to `Release.Namespace-Release.Name` and the controller manager will only pick up custom resources with this `className`.

+If you have not loaded any SPIRE custom resources yourself, the upgrade process will be transparent.
+If you have loaded your own SPIRE custom resources, set `spire-server.controllerManager.watchClassless=true` until you can update your SPIRE custom resources to have the `className` for the instance specified.

 ### 0.14.X

 If coming from a chart version before 0.14.0, you must relabel your crds to switch to using the new spire-crds chart.
 To migrate to the spire-crds chart